leptoquark/whitepaper-en/doc/and_now.rst

 the efficiency and effectiveness of services; in other cases, it is necessary to think of new ones, precisely to cope with the lack of adequate solutions of Artificial Intelligence that support the administration in the administrative activity and in the management of services.
-In this paragraph, we aim to indicate a small ìtoolboxî, a starting point pending more operational steps and paths that can give a more solid and clear context to new technological solutions, sustainable implementation of Artificial Intelligence really at the service of citizens.
+In this paragraph, we aim to indicate a small ‚Äútoolbox‚Äù, a starting point pending more operational steps and paths that can give a more solid and clear context to new technological solutions, sustainable implementation of Artificial Intelligence really at the service of citizens.